• Cutting off the discolored parts of moldy bread does not make the bread safe to eat.

 Mold is a fungus, which means that while you can see parts of it on the surface, it actually digs deeper.

 Mold has “roots” called hyphae that grow right into the “clean” parts of the bread.
 As they grow, they release toxins into the bread, and some types of harmful bacteria may even be riding along.

 Furthermore, simply tossing the offending pieces and grabbing new ones from your bag won’t solve your problem.
-The visible parts of mold — the sporangia — release tons of spores that land spread on, that’s right, the other slices in the bag.
+The visible parts of mold — the sporangia — release tons of spores that land and spread on, that’s right, the other slices in the bag.